-Dr. Michael Dean is broadly interested in inherited (germline) genetic variation, somatic mutations in tumors, and the combined effect of both on cancer risk, progression, and response to therapy.
-While part of the Center for Cancer Research, Dr. Dean participated in cloning genes (PTCH, VHL) involved in inherited cancers; characterized common variants associated with cancer; and sequenced the genomes of tumors to identify genes commonly altered.
-In the Laboratory of Translational Genomics (LTG), Dr. Dean is continuing his work on unlocking the mechanisms through which genetic alterations affect cancer risk.
-By evaluating the genetic factors of tumor as well as host, Dr. Dean is determining new biomarkers for early detection and treatment.
+Dr. Michael Dean is interested in inherited (germline) genetic variation, somatic mutations in tumors, and the combined effect of both on cancer risk, progression, and response to therapy.
+Dr. Dean participated in cloning genes (PTCH, VHL) involved in inherited cancers; characterized common variants associated with cancer; and sequenced the genomes of tumors to identify genes commonly altered.
+In the LTG, Dr. Dean is continuing his work on unlocking the mechanisms through which genetic alterations affect cancer risk.
+By evaluating the genetic factors of tumor as well as host, Dr. Dean is focused on the study of human papillomaviruses (HPV) and cervical cancer.
 He also continues his investigations into the genetic components of cancer health disparities in the U.S. and in Latin America.
 Learn more about Dr. Dean's laboratory.

 Association to Function

 Genome-wide association studies have been completed on most major cancer types and have revealed many chromosome regions that influence cancer risk.
-We have focused on a region including the MSMB and NCOA4 genes associated with prostate cancer, and demonstrated complex regulation of expression and splicing of these genes.
-We are also studying variations associated with renal cell cancer risk to understand their function.
+Dr. Dean and his team have focused on genes in the major histocompatibility complex (MHC), the only region of the genome consistently associated with cervical cancer.

-All cancer is genetic in the sense that all tumors have genetic alterations not present in normal tissue of the person with cancer.
-We have sequenced the exome (coding portion of the genome) of tumors from the bladder, cervical, kidney, prostate, and adrenal gland.
+All cancer is genetic in the sense that tumors have genetic alterations not present in normal tissue of the person with cancer.
+Dr. Dean and his team have sequenced the exome (coding portion of the genome) of tumors from the bladder, cervix, kidney, prostate, and adrenal gland.
 These data have identified potential markers for early diagnosis and targets of therapy, and many somatic mutations of the genes involved in histone modification and chromatin remodeling.
 In the case of cervical cancer, they also study variation in HPV and its impact when it integrates into the genome of the tumor cells.
-By studying samples with detailed epidemiological data we hope to better apply genetics and genomics to understanding cancer.
+By studying samples with detailed epidemiological data, they hope to better apply genetics and genomics to understanding cancer.